 Among the attendee signatures are: Johannes Brahms, a good friend of the Henschels and who attended at least the Achilleus premiere (based on the review, it seems he missed d’Albert’s memorable performance of his concerto); German violinists Richard Barth and Gustav Hollaender (with AMQ); Dutch violinist Henri Petri; publisher Fritz Simrock (with inscription); German cellist Alwin Schroeder; American soprano Lillian Henschel; German Lieder singer Julius Stockhausen; Norwegian hymnwriter Gustav Jensen; Portuguese pianist José Vianna da Motta (signed four years later, with brief inscription, on the same blade as Brahms); German composers Wilhelm Schauseil and Anton Krause; German music arranger August Grüters; German impresario Hermann Wolff; and German art collector Sulpiz Boisserée.

-The festival was, evidently, a family affair, as several relations of the above-listed also signed the fan: Marie and Josefa Joachim (daughters of Joseph and Amalie; the girls were only 17 and 16 at the time); Mathilde Bruch (sister of Max); additional Simrocks (identified only as J. and A.); Adolphine and Else Tuczek (likely relations of Clara Bruch, née Tuczek); and Emilie Grüters (presumably the wife of August).
+The festival was, evidently, a family affair, as several relations of the above-listed also signed the fan: Marie and Josefa Joachim (daughters of Joseph and Amalie; the girls were only 17 and 16 at the time); Mathilde Bruch (sister of Max); additional Simrocks (identified only as J. and A.); Adolphine and Else Tuczek (likely relations of Clara Bruch, née Tuczek); and Emilie Grüters (the wife of August).
 Sophia Hanslick also signed a blade; one presumes her husband, noted critic Eduard Hanslick, was at the festival even though his signature is not included.

 There is also a delightful but unattributed penciled caricature of Liszt spanning across three of the blades (see images).
 Several additional signatures are present but difficult to identify.